GLP-1 Protein Planning Tool

 Track protein, not just calories

 Many GLP-1 users focus on staying under a calorie target without checking protein.
-Add a protein tracking habit using a food diary app.
+A short tracking period can reveal whether meals are too protein-light.

 Don't skip meals, even on low-appetite days